sohanrai09/new-blog/content/posts/robot-framework-3.md

         result = cu.commit()
         return result
 ```
 As you can see, there are a lot of keywords this time!
 As mentioned earlier, I'm using Junos PyEz here and the RPCs it offers to interact with the device.
-Although I'm not going go over each line of this code, as it is quite straight foward, I would still like to mention couple of them, `cfg_back` and `configuration`. `cfg_back` is a function to retrieve the current configuration in given format(json,set,xml) and save or back it up to a file.
+Although I'm not going go over each line of this code, as it is quite straight forward, I would still like to mention couple of them. `cfg_back` is a function to retrieve the current configuration in given format(json,set,xml) and save or back it up to a file.
 I'm using the RPC `get_config()` here, which extracts the configuration in given format but the output of RPC is still in xml.
-Followed by that couple of lines of code to sanitise the output from device and storing it in a file named after the `hostname` of the Device Under Testing (DUT).
-Please refer Juniper's official [documentation](https://www.juniper.net/documentation/us/en/software/junos-pyez/junos-pyez-developer/topics/topic-map/junos-pyez-program-configuration-retrieving.html) to know more about retrieving configuration from a device.
+So a couple of lines of code to sanitise the output from device and store it in a file named after the `hostname` of the Device Under Testing (DUT).
+Please refer Junos PyEz [documentation](https://www.juniper.net/documentation/us/en/software/junos-pyez/junos-pyez-developer/topics/topic-map/junos-pyez-program-configuration-retrieving.html) to know more about retrieving configuration from a device.

 `configuration` function is used to make required configuration changes on the device.
 Junos PyEz has an utility named `Config` which I will be using here to make the configuration changes.
 To generate the required configuration, `jinja2` templating is used and the required variables are taken from the Variables file. `template_path` is the location of the jinja2 template and `template_vars` is the dictionary of variables for the jinja2 template which here comes from Variables file.
+More information on the Junos PyEz `Config` utility can be found [here](https://www.juniper.net/documentation/us/en/software/junos-pyez/junos-pyez-developer/topics/concept/junos-pyez-configuration-process-and-data-formats.html)

 ```
 set interfaces {{ name }} unit {{ unit }} description "{{ descr }}"